monk4june/paRdot/README.md

 If result_format is _json_ the function returns a single data frame, using successive API calls with iterative url querystrings to accumulate the results.
 The returned data frame includes all records selected by the request_pars which should be formatted as a url query string.
 Iteration uses the API querystring parameter _offset_.
 The first call uses no offset.
 If _offset_ is specified as part of the request_pars querystring that value is used for the first call.
 Successive calls increment the offset by 200.

-Verbose = TRUE shows the successive call urls and the data structure returned by the first call.
+Information about call progress is available using the verbose parameter.
+1 displays a progress bar.
+2 additionally displays call urls and the data structure returned by the first call.

-A progress indicator shows call progress.
-Individual calls are marked by a dot, which corresponds to 200 records received.
-A number is shown after every 1000 records received.

 **XML response with some configuration**